kedark3/ATCasC/README.md

 # Playbooks to Deploy-Configure Ansible Tower/AWX
 ![Ansible Lint](https://github.com/kedark3/ATCasC/workflows/Ansible%20Lint/badge.svg)

+###NOTE: This project is now part of https://github.com/redhat-cop/tower_configuration and all updates will be made there directly.

 This repository contains all the required Collections, Roles, Sample configs and Playbooks that can let you configure your ansible tower using code and also let you maintain the configurations-as-code.
 Hence Ansible-Tower-Configuration-as-Code (ATCasC)

 This is declarative way to configure AWX or Ansible Tower.
 You specify a list of resources you would like, whereas for imperative you specify a list of commands to run to create the resources that you want.
 In this repo, you just have to declare WHAT you need in `tower-configs/` directory and it takes care of HOW it can be created/achieved.